-Pictured here is Dr. Rhodes Holliman, Dublin, Virginia, photographing a family grave marker in Fayette County, Alabama.
+Pictured above is Dr. Rhodes Holliman, Dublin, Virginia, photographing a family grave marker in Fayette County, Alabama.
 Rhodes is a retired research biologist from Virginia Tech and an accomplished scholar.
 He is the great grandson of John Thomas Holliman, grandson of James Monroe Holliman and son of Cecil Holliman.
 He has written extensively on the Holliman family and the Civil War.
+Rhodes died April 2014, born 1928.

 Cecil Holliman (1902 - 1986) was a distinguished attorney in Birmingham, Alabama who researched and recorded a great deal of Holliman family history.
 He is the father of Dr. Rhodes Holliman and the grandfather of Glenda Norris.